Oshan96/monkey-dl/README.md

 #### Still not able to download?
 Go ahead and post your issue [here](https://github.com/Oshan96/Anime-Downloader/issues).
 And I will look into the error and give necessary fixes!

 ## Running the application
-Navigate to the extracted folder and open a cmd or powershell window from that folder and execute "anime-dl.exe" from command line.
+Navigate to the extracted folder and open a cmd or powershell window from that folder and execute "monkey-dl.exe" from command line.

 ## How to download using GUI version (v0.1.1-alpha upwards)
 It is same as the CLI version, but provided a graphical user interface to collect necessary parameters.

+Note : After v1.0.4 and anove, Anime Downloader was named as "Monkey-DL" and the executable is called "monkey-dl.exe"

+* v1.0.4 and above:
+    Execute the "monkey-dl.exe" to start.

+* v1.0.3 and lower:
     Execute the "anime-dl.exe" to start.

 If you're running from source files, execute the "anime-dl.py" script